© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llainwen Round Cairns is a scheduled monument protected by Cadw under reference CD142.
 View the official record →

-Llainwen Round Cairns is a cairn cemetery located in Ceredigion, Wales, comprising multiple burial monuments dating to the prehistoric period.
+Llainwen Round Cairns is a Neolithic and Bronze Age cairn cemetery located in Ceredigion, Wales, comprising multiple burial monuments that reflect prehistoric funerary practices across an extended period of occupation and use.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD142.

 Llainwen Round Cairns dates from the prehistoric period, and is classified as a cairn cemetery.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llainwen Round Cairns is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD142.